morvai577/HackerRank2018Solutions/README.md

 ### Challenge 6
 The function staircase takes an integer n and prints a staircase that is right-aligned, composed of # symbols and spaces, and has a height and width of n.

+### Challenge 7
+The function miniMaxSum takes five positive integers, finds the minimum and maximum values that can be calculated by summing exactly four of the five integers.
+Then prints the respective minimum and maximum values as a single line of two space-separated long integers.